luc-chevaux/sliding-youtube-gallery/readme.txt

 = How do I setup youtube sources? =

 If you want to display user's channel feed, you have to insert only the username.
 If you want to display a YouTube playlist, you have to specify the full playlist url.
-If you want to specify manually a video list, you must insert videos url separated by new line.
+If you want to specify manually a video list, you must insert videos url separated by a new line.

 = How do I display a Sliding YouTube Gallery in a page or post? =